This site is devoted to my interest in mathematical biology, especially phylogenetic analysis and macroevolution.

-Software for species delimitation.
-Includes a package for DISSECT in BEAST2, a beta version of the BEAST2 package STACEY, and jar file for using SpeciesDelimitationAnalyser which analyses the output from either DISSECT or STACEY.
-Note that DISSECT is now available in BEAST 1.8.1.
+The Software page has information about the BEAST packages DISSECT and STACEY, and a jar file for using SpeciesDelimitationAnalyser which analyses the output from either DISSECT or STACEY, and Migration Analyser is a which analyses the output from DENIM.

 Bartoszek K., Jones G., Oxelman B., and Sagitov S. Time to a single hybridization event in a group of species with unknown ancestral history.
 J. Theor.
 Biol.
 322 (2013) 1-6. arXiv preprint.